aishoot/Algorithms_Data_Structure/README.md

 # Algorithms_Data_Structure_Python3
-Algorithms and data structure using python3.
+Description of data structure and algorithms using python3.